TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

 Notice the new :html:`<f:render partial="…" />` elements.

-In the TYPO3 CMS backend, create a standard page named :aspect:`PartialDoubleColumn` just under (inside) the “Home” page.
-On the “PartialDoubleColumn” standard page, create a TypoScript extension template record.
+In the TYPO3 CMS backend, create a standard page named :name:`PartialDoubleColumn` just under (inside) the :name:`Home` page.
+On the :name:`PartialDoubleColumn` standard page, create a TypoScript extension template record.
 In the TypoScript template Setup field, write the following lines::

    page = PAGE